Tretower Castle

 Tretower Castle (Castell Tretŵr) is a Grade I-listed ruined castle in the village of Tretower in the county of Powys, Wales.
 It was built around the beginning of the twelfth century as a motte and bailey castle and this was probably replaced mid-century by a stone shell keep.
 The castle was enlarged in the early thirteenth century, but later fell into ruin.

 History

-Tretower (Castell Tretŵr) was founded as a motte and bailey castle by Picard, a follower of Bernard de Neufmarché.
+Tretower (Castell Tretŵr) was founded as a motte and bailey castle by Sir Miles Picard (Piegard), a follower of Bernard de Neufmarché.
 Probably around 1150, Picard's son, Roger Picard I, replaced the motte with a shell keep.
 By about 1230 a tall cylindrical keep was added to the inside of the shell keep, possibly by his great-grandson, Roger Picard II, and the space between was roofed over.
 At this time the earlier bailey was walled in stone and provided with cylindrical corner towers.
 In the early 14th century residential buildings were constructed away from the original fortifications forming today's Tretower Court.
 Over time the lords of Tretower favoured the more luxurious Court and the castle fell into disuse.